blackadi/GraphAPI_addKey_API_SP/README.md

 # Sample Guide Explaning How Adds [servicePrincipal:addKey](https://docs.microsoft.com/en-us/graph/api/serviceprincipal-addkey?view=graph-rest-1.0&tabs=http) API works.

 > :warning: **THIS GUIDE SAMPLE IS PROVIDED _"AS IS"_ WITHOUT WARRANTY OF ANY KIND**.
 > This sample is not supported under any Microsoft standard support program or service.
-The code sample is provided AS IS without warranty of any kind **_Personal Effort_**.
+The code sample is provided AS IS without warranty of any kind.
+> :exclamation: **_JUST a Personal Effort!_**.

 ## This tutorial will demonstrate how to add certificate to your application via Graph API